elkhelyfy/NN-Learning-Process/README.md

 # NN-Learning-Process
-this is a personnel repo , i don't recommend anyone to learn from it i just make for fun and to try stuff about how machine learning learn and i am challenging myself to make a NN from scratch
+This is a personal repo.
+I don't recommend anyone to learn from it.
+I just created it for fun and to experiment with how machine learning learns.
+I'm also challenging myself to build a neural network from scratch.